wookey-project/wookeypedia/sphinx/source/tataouine/internals.rst

    * `if_changed` is the macro to use when the command has to be executed if any requirements have changed
    * `cmd` is the macro to use when the command has to be always executed

-The macros are written in Makefile.build file.
+The macros are written in m_build.mk file.
 This is the very same file as the Linux Kernel and most other files and should not be modified.

-The buildcmd is the name of the command, as defined in the Makefile.build file.
-This file does not have to be included explicitly, as it is included by Makefile.gen.
+The buildcmd is the name of the command, as defined in the m_build.mk file.
+This file does not have to be included explicitly, as it is included by m_generic.mk.
 The buildcmd corresponds to the command name without the "(quiet\_)\_cmd\_" string.

 Here is an example of a classical compilation of object files from source files:::